CTRA collaborates with healthcare providers throughout Southwest Ohio to conduct clinical trials in a variety of disciplines.

 - National Institute of Health: Clinical Research Training Online Course for Principal Investigators

 - FDA: Additional Education and Resources

 - FDA Center for Devices and Radiological Health (CDRH) Online Resources

 - Attend one of CTRA’s Good Clinical Practices training seminars to learn how to plan and conduct a clinical trial.
-These seminars are offered throughout the year.

 Search Clinical Investigators and Researchers